 Surface Water/Stormwater.
 Under Alternative 1, proposed administrative and housing construction activities at Naval Computer Telecommunications Station (NCTS) Finegayan would result in the potential for a temporary increase in stormwater runoff, erosion, and sedimentation.
-To minimize these potential temporary increases in stormwater runoff, erosion, and sedimentation, a Construction General Permit (CGP) would be obtained and followed and a Stormwater Pollution Prevention Plan (SWPPP) would be prepared and implemented in accordance with construction NPDES permitting program.
-The SWPPP would identify site-specific Best Management Practices (BMPs) (Volume 2, Chapter 4, Table 4.2-1) that would be implemented as part of Alternative 1 to reduce the potential for erosion, runoff, sedimentation, and subsequent water quality impacts.
-No buildings/structures would be constructed in the 100-year flood zone; however, some stormwater detention basins could be constructed in the 100-year flood zone.
-In some of these areas, these open, grassed stormwater detention basins could also be utilized for additional uses, for example, as recreational fields.
+To minimize these potential impacts, general construction BMPs (Volume 2, Chapter 4, Table 4.2-1) would be implemented to reduce the potential for erosion, runoff, sedimentation, and associated water quality impacts.
+In addition, roadway-specific BMPs would be included in the planning, design, and construction of all roadways.
+Proposed construction activities would not occur within the 100-year flood zone.
 Therefore, construction activities associated with Alternative 1 at NCTS Finegayan would result in less than significant impacts to surface water.

 Groundwater.
-Under Alternative 1, construction activities would include surface water protection measures (identified above) that would also serve to protect the quality of the underlying Northern Guam Lens Aquifer (NGLA) groundwater.
-By adhering to the provisions of the CGP and implementing BMPs associated with the site- and activity-specific water resource protection needs through BMPs, such as protection of sinkholes and proper storage of hazardous materials, stormwater pollutant loading potential would be minimized and protect the underlying groundwater subbasins.
+Under Alternative 1, construction activities would include surface water protection measures (identified above) that would also serve to protect the quality of the underlying NGLA groundwater.
+These BMPs and follow-on measures would reduce the pollutant loading potential in stormwater and thus the underlying groundwater subbasins.
 Therefore, construction activities associated with Alternative 1 at NCTS Finegayan would result in less than significant impacts to groundwater.

 Nearshore Waters.
-Alternative 1 on NCTS Finegayan is adjacent to the coastline fronting Haputo Beach, and the entire island of Guam is classified as a coastal zone under the Coastal Zone Management Act (CZMA).
+Alternative 1 on NCTS Finegayan is adjacent to the coastline, and the entire island of Guam is classified as a coastal zone under the CZMA.
 Due to the proximity of the activity, Alternative 1 has the potential for impacting nearshore water quality.
-However, by adhering to the provisions of the CGP and all applicable orders, laws, and regulations relating to water quality and implementing BMPs associated with site- and project-specific BMPs, pollutant loading to surface runoff would be reduced and potential indirect impacts to nearshore waters would be subsequently lessened.
+These potential impacts would be lessened through the implementation of the surface water BMPs and adherence to all applicable orders, laws, and regulations relating to water quality.
 Therefore, construction activities associated with Alternative 1 at NCTS Finegayan would result in less than significant impacts to nearshore waters.